 When you think of a salesperson, does the image of a used-car lot with a guy in an ill-fitting suit and greased back hair pop into your mind?

 This is a common reaction to sales, and it’s no wonder this mental image makes us feel like sales is a sleazy and untrustworthy venture.
-The best marketing endeavours are not the ones that come into our minds - the times when we found what we were looking for and got the solution to our problem.
+The best marketing endeavors are not the ones that come into our minds - the times when we found what we were looking for and got the solution to our problem.

 According to a great article from Roy Imogen: ‘We tend to get overwhelmed and nervous when we think about marketing because we imagine ourselves shouting on a soapbox or coming across like a sleazy salesman.
 We tend to associate the word “marketing” with the worst types of marketing we’ve seen, and forget all the times we discovered a great product, service or person who added a heap of value to our lives.’